orstavik/JoiEvents/docs/1b_EventLoop/6_Pattern_LinkLoad.md

  * Firefox `load` on `<link>` *after* `toggle`.
  * Chrome `load` on `<link>` *at the same time as* `toggle`.

 Still, this is better, as there is no sequential problems in Firefox.
 So.
-How do we solve the problem of irratic priorities?
+How do we solve the problem of erratic priorities?

 ## HowTo: dynamically assert the priority of macrotask queues?